On the structure of finitely generated subgroups of branch groups: Block subgroups and the subgroup induction property

 \begin{defn} Let $T\subseteq X^*$ be a finite set.
 We will say that $T$ is a \emph{transversal} of $X^*$ if elements of $T$ are pairwise incomparable, but for all $v\in X^*\setminus T$, there exists $t\in T$ such that $v$ and $t$ are comparable. \end{defn} \begin{rem} If $T$ is a transversal of $X^*$, then $T$ must be finite. \end{rem} \begin{example} For any $n\in \N$, the set $X^n$ is a transversal of $X^*$. \end{example}

-The following proposition, which is similar to~\cite[Proposition 4.3]{GrigorchukLeemannNagnibeda21}, exposes an important property possessed by all finitely generated subgroups of groups with the SIP that we will use frequently in what follows.
-It is easily established (c.f. also the proof of~\cite[Proposition 4.3]{GrigorchukLeemannNagnibeda21}) by noticing that the set of finitely generated subgroups satisfying the desired property forms an inductive collection.
+It was shown in \cite[Proposition 4.3]{GrigorchukLeemannNagnibeda21} that if $G$ has the weak subgroup induction property, then finitely generated subgroups of $G$ have ``nice sections''.
+A similar statement holds for the subgroup induction property.

 \begin{prop} Let $G$ be a finitely generated self-replicating group of automorphisms of $X^*$ possessing the subgroup induction property, and let $H\leq G$ be a finitely generated subgroup of $G$.
-Then, there exists a transversal $T$ of $X^*$ such that for every $v\in T$, either $\varphi_v(\St_H(v))$ is finite or $\varphi_v(\St_H(v))=G$. \end{prop}
+Then, there exists a transversal $T$ of $X^*$ such that for every $v\in T$, either $\varphi_v(\St_H(v))$ is finite or $\varphi_v(\St_H(v))=G$. \end{prop} \begin{proof} Let $\C$ be the collection of all finitely generated subgroups $H$ of $G$ such that there exists a transversal $T$ of $X^*$ such that for every $v\in T$, either $\varphi_v(\St_H(v))$ is finite or $\varphi_v(\St_H(v))=G$.
+We will show that $\C$ is an inductive class, and hence contains all finitely generated subgroups of $G$ by the subgroup induction property.